phidatahq/phidata/README.md

 Phidata is a framework for building AI Assistants using LLM function calling.

-This is a powerful approach that allows LLMs to solve problems by running functions and intelligently choosing a course of action based on the response -- similar to how a human would solve a problem.
+Function calling is a powerful approach that allows LLMs to solve problems by running functions and intelligently choosing a course of action based on the response -- similar to how a human would solve a problem.

 For example, to answer questions from a database, the Assistant will first run a function to show tables, then describe relevant tables and finally, run a query to get the answer.
 To answer questions from a PDF, the Assistant will run a function to search the PDF for context, then summarize the answer.